British Columbia Institute of Technology: Aerospace Technology Campus

 The British Columbia Institute of Technology (BCIT) Aerospace Technology Campus (ATC), located near Vancouver International Airport (YVR) in Richmond.
 It offers aircraft maintenance engineering programs in avionics, maintenance, structures, aircraft gas turbine (jet engine) overhaul training and repair and aircraft mechanical component training programs.

 BCIT also offers commercial pilot training, as well as airport operations training program for those pursuing a career in airport management.
 Training is conducted at the 285000 sqft Aerospace Technology Campus, opened in September 2007.

 The RBC Foundation Aviation Library at the Aerospace Technology Campus holds one of the largest collections of aviation resources in Western Canada, and has become a centre of learning and study for aviation students, staff and the broader aerospace industry in the region.

 Marine Campus

 Known previously as PMTI (the Pacific Marine Training Institute) it is now sometimes referred to as BMC (BCIT Marine Campus).
 The institute offers a variety of training in the marine field including cadet programs such as the four-year diploma in Nautical Sciences and the Marine Engineer training program.
 The campus is located in North Vancouver on the water a short distance from Lonsdale Quay.
 The school is open all year round except for major holidays.

 Downtown Vancouver Campus

 The predominant areas of study at the downtown campus are business and media, computing and information, and international student entry programs.
 It was opened to allow for a greater number of students in part-time studies.
+Students are able to be granted co-op jobs but may not work them.